Brian-Quach/Web-Crawl/README.md

 ## Final Version Features
 > For the final version, we expect the application to include:
-> * Support for real-time multiplayer mode
+> * Implementation for real-time multiplayer mode (1-3 players)
+> * Modifications to UI to support multiplayer mode
-> * Users will be able to play the game using a mobile devices
+> * Users will be able to play the game using a mobile device

 ***